ssg/ssg/README.md

 Hi, I'm Sedat!
 I've been writing programs since I was 9 years old.
 I'm a self-taught programmer who later worked at Microsoft Windows Core OS Division as a Software Engineer.
 My LinkedIn [profile](https://www.linkedin.com/in/kapanoglu/) has more details.

 ### .text
-I've written a book called [Street Coder](https://streetcoder.org) for beginner/medium-level programmers.
-I blog about mostly programming at [ssg.dev](https://ssg.dev).
-My Twitter is [@esesci](https://twitter.com/esesci).
-I also answer questions on [StackOverflow](https://stackoverflow.com/users/54937/sedat-kapanoglu?tab=profile) and [Quora](https://www.quora.com/profile/Sedat-Kapanoglu).
+📙I've written a book called [Street Coder](https://streetcoder.org) for beginner/medium-level programmers.

+📃I blog about mostly programming at [ssg.dev](https://ssg.dev).

+❔I answer questions on [StackOverflow](https://stackoverflow.com/users/54937/sedat-kapanoglu?tab=profile) and [Quora](https://www.quora.com/profile/Sedat-Kapanoglu).

 ### .code
 I use GitHub mostly as a sandbox to play as well as an archive for my old projects